Artomatix/infinity_tile_shader/README.md

 A snippet will be generated in custom_snippet.txt, which you can integrate into your game as you see fit.
 If you do use the pregenerated section, you'll need to define a sampler called wangSampler and pass in the wang_layout_array.png texture as described in the unreal and unity sections.
-Make sure to diable mipmapping and compression on this texture, and do no texture filtering (filtering set to point or nearest).
+Make sure to disable mipmapping and compression on this texture, and do no texture filtering (filtering set to point or nearest).